Indoor positioning system selection

 Different RTLSs are tuned for different applications.
 There are many criteria to be weighed before the final selection is made.

-If some essential criteria for selection are missing or even incorrectly explained, please email us at info@marvelmind.com, and we will address it.
+If any essential criteria for selection are missing or even incorrectly explained, please email us at info@marvelmind.com, and we will address it.

 Accuracy of tracking